The Dangers of Alcohol During Pregnancy

 - Alcohol-Related Neurodevelopmental Disorder (ARND).

 FASDs are completely preventable if the mother does not drink during pregnancy.

 Credit: SAMHSA FASD Center for Excellence

-The CDC estimates that up to 1 in 20 school children living in the United States may have FASDs 9.
-When a child is born with FASDs they can experience a range of unwanted problems, and these are outlined below 9.
+The CDC estimates that up to 1 in 20 school children living in the United States may have FASDs.9 When a child is born with FASDs they can experience a range of unwanted problems, including:9

 - Low birth weight.